 Old Fashioned Boiled Icing

-Okay friends, this icing is nostalgic to my childhood.
-Every year for my birthday I would request my mom make me angel food cake with "white mountain frosting" also known as "boiled icing."
+This icing is super nostalgic to my childhood as every year for my birthday I would request my mom make me angel food cake with "white mountain frosting," also known as "boiled icing."
 I can still remember the first time I attempted to make this icing myself when I was younger.
-I had boiled the sugar for a little bit too long and when I added it to the egg whites with the mixer on, I ended up making spun sugar and a sticky mess.
+I had boiled the sugar for a little bit too long and when I added it to the egg whites with the mixer on, I ended up making spun sugar and a very sticky mess.
 Needless to say it was still delicious but we had to soak the bowl for a while to get all the hardened sugar off.
-Now with my own family, I make this for my kids and family to enjoy and have gotten much better at getting it to that perfect ooy gooy, marshmallow like icing that is what dreams are made of.
-This icing and angel food cake are best friends.
-So if your looking to excite your taste buds, this is the recipe for you.
+Now with my own family, I make this for my kids and family to enjoy.
 I hope you enjoy it as much as I do and can make your own memorable moments with food.

 TIPS AND TRICKS: